You’ve probably often heard terms such as “mid-century modern furniture” and “mid-century modern homes”. But what is mid-century modern design?

 Of course, minimalism is blended with unpretentious utilitarianism and comfort in this style.
 After all, the Eames chair is not just a statement piece – it is known for its comfort.

-Remember, it’s difficult to attain that sleep look if your countertops are littered with chips packets and your chair is being used as a laundry basket.
+Remember, it’s difficult to attain that sleep look if your countertops are littered with chip packets and your chair is being used as a laundry basket.
 That hallmark modern look will come from clearing out your clutter.
-Hide it away in storage containers, chic boxes, drawers and closets.
+Hide it away in storage containers, chic boxes, drawers, and closets.
 You could also consider peg boards for storing kitchen gadgets and office supplies.

 To know how to get the minimalist look, read all about minimalist home design.